engineyard/figroll/README.md

 Figroll is a somewhat simple gem to ease your way into the use of environment variables for configuration.
 It is not tied to any specific framework, so you can use it just about anywhere.

+Fetching information via Figroll works roughly like this:

+* If `ENV` contains the variable that you want to use, Figroll provides the data from `ENV`
+* If the varible you want to use is not in `ENV`, Figroll falls back to data provided in a YAML config file.
+* If the variable you want to use is missing from both `ENV` and the config file, Figroll raises an error.

 ## Installation ##

 Add this line to your application's Gemfile: